About Vulvodynia and Vulvar Vestibulitis

 - Elimination of any deodorized sanitary products.

 Avoid use of all over-the-counter creams and yeast products unless they are recommended by a clinician.
-For comfort, petroleum jelly and vegetable shortening are very soothing, and help to keep skin moist without causing additional irritation.
+For comfort, Vaseline petroleum jelly and Crisco (vegetable shortening) are very soothing, and help to keep skin moist without causing additional irritation.
 A review of recommended personal hygiene products and practices is available at the Drexel Vaginitis Center.

 Resources for Patients with Vulvodynia/Vestibulitis